top of page

 Tal Ravid-Roth

+Our experiment tracks the eye movements of infants while they observe various videos.
+The aim of this study is to delve into the realm of early motor development in infants and gain insights into their motor learning processes.
 By investigating how infants learn and refine motor behaviors through reinforcement mechanisms, we can gain insights into the dynamic interplay between sensory predictions, motor pathways, and the outcomes of learning processes.
-By deciphering the intricate dance between prediction and actual motor outcomes, we aspire to advance our knowledge of motor learning during infancy.
+By deciphering the intricate dance between prediction and actual motor outcomes, we aspire to advance our knowledge of motor learning during infany.

 Cachal Neuburger